Our Science – Mackem Website

 Temporal requirements for Sonic hedgehog (Shh) signaling in digit pattern:

 Shh acts as a mitogen and cell survival factor in many adult processes, and also appears to act as a morphogen in several developmental contexts.
 In the limb, Shh regulates both digit number and the identity of different AP digits (eg. A-to-P, thumb to pinky), and has long been thought to act as a morphogen forming a spatial gradient along the AP axis of the limb bud, with higher concentrations of signal specifying more posterior digit types.
-Since many of the posterior digits are descended from cells that previously expressed Shh before proliferating and moving out of the Shh-expressing zone, it has recently been proposed that Shh acts in a temporal rather than spatial gradient and digit precursors that are exposed to autocrine Shh signals for the longest time become the most posterior digits.
-However, other experiments mapping Shh-responsiveness in vivo indicate that the posterior cells exposed to highest autocrine signals become refractory in responding to Shh over time.
+Since many of the posterior digits are descended from cells that previously expressed Shh before proliferating and moving out of the Shh-expressing zone, it has been proposed that Shh acts in a temporal gradient, with digit precursors exposed to short-range Shh signals for the longest time becoming the most posterior digits, and that patterning and growth are highly integrated.
+However, other experiments mapping Shh-responsiveness in vivo indicate that the posterior cells exposed to the highest autocrine signals become refractory in responding to Shh over time.

-Our lab is using genetic approaches in mice to test these different models and evaluate the time-dependence of digit formation on Shh function in the early limb bud (using a limb-specific tamoxifen-regulated Cre recombinase to remove Shh at different times).
-We find the observed order of digit loss is invariant, but unexpected, and is not consistent with predictions from either current spatial or temporal morphogen gradient models.
-Rather, digit loss order appears to correlate with the order in which mesenchyme condenses to produce primordia for each of the digits (latest forming condensations most sensitive to loss of Shh signals) and analyses are underway to determine how this occurs.
-Our preliminary results suggest that Shh regulates digit pattern only very early and transiently and may even function more as a trigger than as a morphogen in the limb.
-During most of its expression course in the limb, Shh may be needed mainly to ensure cell survival and/or proliferation.
-If the limb bud has a reduced cell mass for whatever reason, fewer condensations and hence fewer digits can form but those that do form are normal.
-We are testing several aspects of this provocative new model by altering cell survival and/or proliferation rates to attempt rescue of Shh mutant phenotype.
+Our lab is using genetic approaches in mice to test these models and evaluate the time-dependence of digit formation on Shh function in the early limb bud (using a limb-specific tamoxifen-regulated Cre recombinase to remove Shh at different times).
+We find the observed order of digit loss is not compatible with predictions from either spatial or temporal morphogen gradient models of Shh function.
+The order of digit loss correlates with the order in which mesenchyme condenses to produce primordia for each of the digits (latest forming condensations most sensitive to loss of Shh signals), rather than with ‘posterior’ digit-type (requiring more Shh activity).
+These results indicate that Shh is required only very transiently for patterning but sustained activity is required to attain normal cell numbers and hence digit numbers.
+Current analyses are focused on understanding how this is achieved mechanistically.
+We are testing several aspects of this new model by altering cell survival to rescue of Shh mutant phenotype.
+Our results indicate a class of Shh targets that require only transient activity for stable expression, and a potential induction of downstream signaling centers by early Shh activity.

 Hoxd gene function in regulating digit pattern and role of Gli3-Hoxd interaction:

 Digits arise as single chondrogenic condensations in the limb mesenchyme, that later segment and grow to acquire defining features such as the number, size and shape of their phalanges (segments).
 The AP pattern of different digits is controlled by posterior Sonic Hedgehog (SHH), in a dose-dependent fashion, but how different levels of Sonic hedgehog (SHH) specify the formation of different digit types (identities) in the developing limb remains unclear.
 SHH signaling protects the Gli3 transcription factor from cleavage to a repressor form.
 Without Shh, the Gli3 repressor predominates, SHH/Gli3 target genes are repressed, and digit formation fails.
 Eliminating Gli3 renders Shh dispensable for digit formation, but distinct, normal digit identities are lost and polydactyly occurs.
 Several 5' Hoxd genes function downstream of SHH/Gli3 to regulate digit pattern in an additive, semi-redundant manner, through as yet unknown targets.
 We have found that Gli3 interacts genetically and physically with 5'Hoxd members, converting Gli3 repressor into an activator of its target promoters.
 In vivo, this interaction promotes formation of digits with distinct, often posterior identities.
 Changes due to elevated Hoxd expression are greatly exacerbated by decreased Gli3, yet are reduced or lost in the total absence of Gli3, suggesting a physical interaction between Gli3-Hoxd.
 Varying [Gli3]:[total Hoxd] protein ratios in different parts of the limb bud may lead to differential activation of Gli3 target genes, serving to spatially and/or temporally extend the SHH activity gradient by altering the balance between 'effective' Gli3 activating and repressing functions.
 This model provides a mechanistic basis for the quantitative, dose-dependent nature of Hoxd gene function in regulating digit pattern and may also have implications for the mechanism by which certain human genetic diseases (PHS, PAP), due to Gli3 mutations producing a constitutive repressor form, cause polydactyly.
 We are currently using a combination of biochemical and genetic approaches to test the model, including site-directed mutagenesis of Gli3-Hoxd interaction domains and conditional modulation of Gli3 and Hoxd expression levels in mouse embryos.
-In parallel ChIP approaches are being developed to identify bona fide direct targets of endogenous Hoxd proteins in embryo limb buds.
-These analyses will also assist in comparing Gli3-Hoxd and Gli3-only target promoters.
+In parallel, ChIP-Seq approaches are being developed to identify direct targets of Hoxd proteins in embryo limb buds.
+In comparison with Gli3 direct targets, these analyses will illuminate the role of Gli3-Hoxd interactions in gene regulation.

-Late Hoxd function in chondrogenesis and joint segmentation:
+Late Hoxd and Gli3 function in chondrogenesis and joint segmentation: